ArtPoon/slides/markdown/mimm4750g-roots.md

 * Most substitution models that we fit to aligned sequences in order to build trees are *time reversible*:
 $$P_{ij}(t)\pi_j = P_{ji}(t)\pi_i$$
 * This is a convenient property because:
-  * the likelihood of the tree is unaffected by the placement of the root (Felsenstein's "pulley principle");
+  * the [likelihood of the tree](https://slides.filogeneti.ca/html/mimm4750g-L06-likelihood.html#/11) is unaffected by the placement of the root (Felsenstein's "pulley principle");
   * we can compute this likelihood by iterating down from the tips.
-* More on this topic in a later lecture!

 ---